backstage/backstage/plugins/jira-dashboard/README.md

 metadata:
   # ...
   annotations:
-    jira-dashboard/project-key: value # value: The key of the Jira project to track for this entity jira-dashboard/component: component-name:component-name:component:name # Jira component name separated with : jira-dashboard/filter-ids: 12345:67890 # Jira filter id separated with :
+    jira-dashboard/project-key: value # The key of the Jira project to track for this entity jira-dashboard/component: component,component,component # Jira component name separated with a comma jira-dashboard/filter-ids: 12345,67890 # Jira filter id separated with a comma
 ```

 ## Layout